1largeegg yolk, or ½ tablespoon (4 g) extra cornstarch

 In a medium saucepan, pour 1 cup (250 ml) of the milk and all of the cream, then add the split vanilla bean, if using.
 Warm over medium heat until it just starts to bubble around the edge (no need to bring it to a boil).

 Meanwhile, in a small bowl, whisk the remaining 1 cup (250 ml) milk, sugar, and cornstarch together.
 Remove the saucepan with the hot milk from the heat and whisk in the cornstarch mixture.
 Return the saucepan to medium heat and cook, stirring regularly, until the sugar is dissolved and the mixture thickens slightly, 6 to 8 minutes.

 Place the egg yolk in a medium bowl and whisk until pale and thickened, 30 seconds to 1 minute.
 Temper the egg yolk by slowly pouring one ladleful of the hot milk mixture into the yolk, whisking constantly, then slowly pour the egg yolk mixture back into the saucepan, whisking to combine.

 Remove from the heat.
+Pour into an airtight container.
+(Leave the vanilla bean into the gelato custard while it cools.)
 Let cool to room temperature, then refrigerate for a few hours, or preferably overnight.
-The gelato base must be thoroughly cool before churning: this will produce the smoothest, silkiest texture.
+The Sicilian-style gelato base must be very cold before churning: this will produce the smoothest, silkiest texture.

-Strain the gelato base to make sure it is silky smooth.
+Strain the Sicilian-style gelato base to produce the smoothest texture.
 Pour into the bowl of an ice cream maker and churn according to the manufacturer's instructions.
 Stop the machine when the gelato is thick and icy but still easily spoonable.

 MAKE IT DAIRY FREE: Substitute lactose-free milk or oat milk for the regular milk, and lactose-free heavy cream or soy cream for the regular heavy cream.